11.3 Grievance Procedure

 2. The written grievance must contain, at a minimum, a statement that identifies the issue(s) in dispute and the Respondent, describes the factual basis for the grievance and the efforts to resolve the matter, and describes with specificity the desired outcome.

-3. The HRL will promptly provide a copy of the grievance to the Chair of the Faculty Grievance Committee.
-The Chair will determine whether it is a grievable matter (Handbook Section 11.3.1) that falls within the jurisdiction of the Grievance Committee and will determine whether the grievance is compliant with the submission requirements of Handbook Section 11.3.4 B
+3. The HRL, who is the Chair of the Faculty Grievance Committee, will review the grievance and determine whether it is a grievable matter (Handbook Section 11.3.1) that falls within the jurisdiction of the Grievance Committee within twenty (20) days.
+The Chair will determine whether the grievance is compliant with the submission requirements of Handbook Section 11.3.4 B

 4. If the grievance is deficient, the Chair will advise the Grievant in writing and may allow the Grievant to revise and resubmit the grievance.
 The Chair must receive the revised grievance no later than seven (7) days after the Grievant’s receipt of the Chair’s notice of deficiency.
 Failure to resubmit within this deadline ends the grievance.

-5. The decision of the Chair as to whether it is appropriate for the Committee to hear the grievance is final and may not be grieved or otherwise appealed.
+5. The decision of the Chair as to whether it is appropriate for the Committee to review the grievance is final and may not be grieved or otherwise appealed.

-6. For grievances that qualify to be heard, a Grievance Hearing Panel will be selected from Committee membership.
-The Chair and the CHRO will jointly and promptly conduct a random selection of the initial Panel.
+6. For grievances that qualify to be reviewed, a Grievance Hearing Panel will be selected from Committee membership.
+The Chair will promptly conduct a random selection of the Committee members for the initial Panel.

-8. The Panel will select a Presiding Panel Member (PPM) within three (3) days of the Panel selection.
-Subject to Section 11.3.7 F., the PPM will schedule a pre-hearing conference of the panel including the Grievant and the Respondent.
-The purpose of the pre-hearing conference is to clarify issues, provide exchange of documents, set a date for the hearing, identify witnesses, and decide other preliminary matters.
-With consideration to participants’ schedules, the pre-hearing conference will occur promptly, typically no later than ten (10) days after the selection of the PPM.
-If the pre-hearing conference becomes difficult to schedule, the PPM may conduct it on weekends and evenings.
+7. The Panel will select a Presiding Panel Member (PPM) within three (3) days of the Panel selection.
+Subject to Section 11.3.7 F., the PPM will schedule a pre-review conference of the Panel including the Grievant and the Respondent.
+The purpose of the pre-review conference is to clarify the issues, provide exchange of documents, set a date for the Panel Review, identify witnesses, and decide other preliminary matters.
+With consideration to participants’ schedules, the pre-review conference will occur promptly, typically no later than ten (10) days after the selection of the PPM.
+If the pre-review conference becomes difficult to schedule, the PPM may conduct it on weekends and evenings.

-9. Following the pre-hearing conference, the PPM will schedule the grievance hearing.
-The schedule will be set with reasonable consideration given to the schedules of the Grievant, the Respondent, panel members, and possible witnesses.
-The hearing should normally occur no later than twenty-one (21) days after the pre-hearing conference.
+12. Within seven (7) days of the Panel Review, the PPM will schedule a grievance hearing.
+The hearing should normally occur no later than twenty-one (21) days after the Panel Review.

-10. Only members of the Panel, the Grievant(s), the Respondent(s), and their respective counsels or representatives may attend the pre-hearing conference and the grievance hearing.
-Witnesses may be present only while giving testimony.
+13. Only members of the Panel, the Grievant, the Respondent, and their respective counsels or advisors may attend the pre-review conference and the grievance hearing, if any (advisors are subject to the limitations set forth in Section 11.3.6).
+Witnesses may be present at the grievance hearing only while giving testimony.
+Witnesses cannot be compelled to testify at any grievance hearing.

-12. The Panel will issue its report and recommendations, including its findings, to the Grievant, the Respondent, and to the Decision Maker.
-The Panel will issue its report within a reasonable period of time after the hearing, generally within seven (7) days.
-Except in unusual circumstances, the panel’s report and recommendations should be issued no later than twenty-one (21) days after the hearing.
+15. The Panel will issue its report and recommendations, including its findings, to the Grievant, the Respondent, the HRL, and to the Decision Maker.
+The Panel will issue its report within seven (7) days.
+Only in extraordinary circumstances, the panel’s report submission may be delayed.
+If the panel requires more than seven (7) days, the PPM must contact the HRL to discuss the possible submission date.
+Under no circumstances should the report be issued later than fourteen (14) days after the hearing.

 1

-If the grievance is against the HRL, it must be provided in writing to the Executive Vice President for Finance and Administration.
-In this event, all references that follow within this procedure to the HRL will be replaced with the Executive Vice President for Finance and Administration.
+If the grievance is against the HRL, it must be provided in writing to the Executive Vice President for Finance, Administration and Operations.
+In this event, all references that follow within this procedure to the HRL will be replaced with the Executive Vice President for Finance, Administration and Operations.

 11.3.5 Decision

-1. Within a reasonable period of time after receipt of the panel’s report and recommendations, the Decision Maker will issue his or her decision.
-The Decision Maker will use the standard of preponderance of evidence in making his or her decision.
-The decision is normally expected to occur within ten (10) days after receipt of the panel’s recommendation.
-If the Decision Maker needs to extend the time frame, he/she will notify the parties in writing of the extension.
+1. Within a a period of seven (7) days after receipt of the panel’s report and recommendations, and the complete record, the Decision Maker will issue their decision.
+The Decision Maker will use the standard of preponderance of evidence in making their decision.
+The decision of Decision Maker shall be made based only on the record created in the Panel Review and subsequent grievance hearing, if any.
+No additional information from either the Grievant or Respondent will be considered.
+The Decision Maker shall possess the authority to affirm, reverse, or modify the recommendation of the Panel.
+If the Decision Maker needs additional time to issue their decision, they will notify the parties in writing of the need for an extension.

 2. The decision of the Decision Maker is final and there is no further appeal.
 The decision will be provided to the Grievant and the Respondent in writing.
-Copies of the decision will be provided to the Faculty Grievance Committee Chair, the PPM, and to Human Resources for inclusion in the Grievant’s and/or Respondent’s personnel file as determined by the Decision Maker.
+Copies of the decision will be provided to the Faculty Grievance Committee Chair, the PPM, and to the Chair for inclusion in the Grievant’s and/or Respondent’s personnel file as determined by the Decision Maker.

 1. The grievance process is an internal procedure for resolving workplace disputes; it is not intended to be a formal legal proceeding.
-Counsel or a representative may advise either party and is permitted to attend the pre-hearing conference and the grievance hearing.
-While counsel or a representative may advise the Grievant and the Respondent, no counsel or representative may participate directly in the proceedings, testify, or question witnesses.
+The Grievant and the Respondent may select an individual, without a conflict of interest in the matter, to act as advisor during the process.
+Counsel or an advisor may advise either party throughout the grievance process and is permitted to attend the pre-review conference and the grievance hearing (if any).

-2. Mines’ General Counsel may advise the panel on procedural matters related to the grievance.
-If the General Counsel is already actively involved in advising a party with regard to the grievance, another attorney from Mines’ Legal Services Office, an attorney from the State’s Attorney General’s Office, or external counsel may be assigned to advise the Panel.
+2. An attorney from Mines’ Office of General Counsel may advise the Panel on procedural matters related to the grievance.
+If that attorney is already actively involved in advising a party with regard to the grievance, another attorney from Mines’ Office of General Counsel, an attorney from the State’s Attorney General’s Office, or external counsel may be assigned to advise the Panel.
 An ethical wall will be utilized to address and resolve any conflict of interest that arises from this representation.
+Mines’ Chief General Counsel will provide advisement to the Decision Maker (except in situations where a conflict of representation may arise, in which case, alternate representation shall be arranged through the engagement of an uninterested attorney in Mines’ Office of General Counsel, the Attorney General’s Office, or external counsel).

 11.3.7 General

-2. If a grievance is lodged against the Provost or a Vice President, the Panel report and recommendation will be provided to the President (or his or her designee) who will make the final decision.
+2. If a grievance is lodged against the Provost or a Vice President, the Panel report and recommendation will be provided to the President (or their designee) who will make the final decision.

 3. References in the singular include the plural where the intent of the sentence is obvious that the plural should be included and where the meaning of the sentence is not materially changed.
 For example, the terms “Grievant” and “Respondent” shall include “Grievants” and “Respondents” as appropriate.